ahmed5353/Bankist-App/README.md

 ### Timers
 Timers are utilized for features like automatic logout after a period of inactivity, ensuring account security.

+### Technologies Used

+HTML5: Used for structuring the web pages.

+CSS3: Utilized for styling and layout of the application.

+JavaScript (ES6+): Implemented for dynamic interactivity and functionality.

+### Performance Optimization
+Lazy Loading: Implemented lazy loading for images to improve initial page load times and conserve bandwidth.

+Image Compression Tools: Employed tools to decrease photo size, optimizing performance by reducing page load times and conserving bandwidth.

 ## Getting Started

 ### Prerequisites